Andrews54757/FastStream/README.md

 Tired of having videos buffer with slow internet speeds?
 Frustrated by a website's lack of accessibility features?
 This extension will replace videos on websites with a video player designed for your convenience.
 Say goodbye to buffering and hello to a more accessible video experience!

-1. Automatic fragmentation and parallel requests for up to 6x faster download speeds.
-Watch videos without interruptions by predownloading the video in the background.
+1. Watch videos without interruptions by pre-buffering the video in the background.
+Automatic fragmentation and parallel requests for up to 6x faster download speeds.
 2. Advanced subtitling features include: customizable subtitle appearance, built-in OpenSubtitles support to find subtitles on the internet, and an intuitive subtitle syncing tool to adjust subtitle timings on the fly.
-3. Adjustable audio dynamics (equalizer, compressor, mixer, volume booster), and video settings (brightness, contrast, hue, LMS daltonization for color blindness) for your unique audiovisual preferences.
+3. Adjustable audio dynamics (equalizer, compressor, mixer, mono mode, volume booster), and video settings (brightness, contrast, hue, LMS daltonization for color blindness) for your unique audiovisual preferences.
 4. 20+ remappable keybinds and accessible tool buttons for easy control of the player.
 5. Available in multiple languages!
-Translated into Spanish, Japanese, Russian, and Malay by the FastStream community.
+Translated into Spanish, Japanese, Russian, Malay, and Italian by the FastStream community.
 Support for more languages is coming soon!

 The player currently supports:
 - MP4 videos (.mp4)